 One to one help is available by phone or video

 While our drop-ins are suspended we are offering phone & video support slots with an OBS facilitator.
 These are prioritised for families most in need, who need urgent support with a more complex feeding issue and can't find what they need elsewhere.
 The slots each last about 20 minutes and are usually offered via Zoom (you can download it for free here).
 The first step is sending a Help Request.
-This will be assessed by one of our facilitator team who will get back to you as soon as possible with an invitation to book a virtual 1:1 slot or other suggestions.
-We will not usually offer more than one slot to the same family, unless there are significant concerns about the health of the mother or baby.

 Other ways to get Breastfeeding Support during the Covid-19 Pandemic